Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: Experiments

 \section{Experiments}

 In this section we investigate the utility of MVI($q$) in the Atari 2600 benchmark \citep{bellemare13-arcade-jair}.
-We have seen in Figure \ref{fig:various_acrobot} that considering $q>1$ on simple environments could be helpful.
 We test whether this result holds in more challenging environments.
 Specifically, we compare to standard MVI ($q = 1$), which was already shown to have competitive performance on Atari \citep{vieillard2020munchausen}.
 We restrict our attention to $q=2$, which was generally effective in other settings and also allows us to contrast to previous work \citep{Lee2020-generalTsallisRSS} that only used entropy regularization with KL regularization.
-For MVI($q = 2$), we take the exact same learning setup---hyperparameters and architecture---as MVI($q=1$) and simply modify the term added to the VI update, as in Algorithm \ref{alg:tklvi}.
-Hyperparameters and full results are provided in Appendix \ref{apdx:gym}.
+For MVI($q = 2$), we take the exact same learning setup---hyperparameters and architecture---as MVI($q=1$) and simply modify the term added to the VI update, as in Algorithm \ref{alg:tklvi_general}.

-We also compare MVI($q$) several advantage learning algorithms on another benchmark task, called MinAtar \citep{young19minatar}.
-Advantage learning has been under active investigation due to its appealing theory \citep{Farahmand2011-actionGap} and superior empirical performance \citep{Ferret2021-selfImitationAdvantage}.
-Performance and experimental settings are detailed in Appendix \ref{apdx:minatar}, due to space considerations.
-As a summary, we find that MVI($q$) with $q=1$ and $q=2$ are competitive with these methods, but that the difference between $q=1$ and $q=2$ is not nearly as stark in MinAtar as in Atari.
+For the Atari games we implemented MVI($q$), Tsallis-VI and M-VI based on the Quantile Regression DQN \citep{Dabney2018-QRDQN}.
+We leverage the optimized Stable-Baselines3 architecture \citep{stable-baselines3} for best performance and average over 3 independent runs following \citep{vieillard2020munchausen}, though we run $50$ million frames instead of 200 million.
+From Figure \ref{fig:learning_curves_atari} it is visible that MVI$(q)$ is stable with no wild variance shown, suggesting 3 seeds might be sufficient.
+We perform grid searches for the algorithmic hyperparameters on two environments \texttt{Asterix} and \texttt{Seaquest}: the latter environment is regarded as a hard exploration environment.
+MVI$(q)$ $\alpha: \{0.01, 0.1, 0.5, 0.9, 0.99\}$; $\tau: \{0.01, 0.1, 1.0, 10, 100\}$.
+Tsallis-VI $\tau: \{0.01, 0.1, 1.0, 10, 100\}$.
+For MVI we use the reported hyperparameters in \citep{vieillard2020munchausen}.
+Hyperparameters can be seen from Table \ref{tb:atari} and full results are provided in Appendix \ref{apdx:gym}.